ainowy/SEBC/enterprise/labs/0_CM_treasure_hunt.md

 We can enable kerberos authentication in different levels:

--Webconsoles (SPNEGO)
 -Enable in Zookeeper
--Enable in Yarn
+-Enable in Yarn, HDFS
+-Webconsoles (HTTP)

 Besides, there are also other services in which we can enable Kerberos.
 However, in order to answer this question, I will take into account only the ones which have been installed in the cluster for this course.